 Recruiting is a lot like fishing.
 You bait your hook, cast a line, and hope you get a few nibbles, if not a full-on bite.
 But just like fishing, the waters of recruitment are filled with catches you don’t necessarily want.

 Finding a good catch is a critical challenge for financial services firms and fishers alike.
 According to a survey conducted by PricewaterhouseCoopers (PwC), 72% of financial services CEO’s report the limited availability of skilled talent to be a threat to business growth.

-So, how do you attract skilled financial professionals to your firm?
+So, how do you write a job description that attracts skilled, financial professionals to your firm?

 Just like fishing, attracting quality matches starts with setting an enticing lure.
 With nearly 50 years of experience in attracting top talent in the financial services realm, we know a thing or two about writing effective, alluring job descriptions.
 Below are our steps to creating an enticing job description for financial services professionals:

 Odds are, you have an employee you wish you could duplicate.
 While it’s not technologically possible, you can clone your high-flying employees by targeting candidates who have the same qualities and skills.

 Create a profile of your ideal candidate using your current all-star employees as inspiration.
 Document the experience, education, and skill levels necessary to find success at your company, as well as what characteristics make for a good cultural fit.
 In financial services, you’ll likely target candidates with finance, accounting, or actuarial science degrees.
 In addition, attention to detail, multi-tasking, and understanding of Generally Accepted Accounting Principles (GAAP) may be some of the top skills your ideal candidate will possess.

 In addition, tailor your profile to the specific position you’re looking to fill.
 For example, mortgage loan officers and accounting managers will need different skillsets and traits.
 These definitions will help you write job descriptions that target the perfect candidate for every role.